LeToNode/Play2.0-CN-doc/production/ProductionDist.md

 [[dist.png]]

-It will produce a zip containing all jar files needed to run your application in the `target` folder of your application, the content of the zip file is organized as:
+This produces a zip containing all jar files needed to run your application in the `target` folder of your application, the content of the zip file is organized as:

 ```
 my-first-application-1.0